Holiday Parenting Time Schedule (average 12 overnights each parent):

 Client Employer Information is needed for an IWO - Please advise your clients who are ordered to pay child support that if they do not provide the FOC with the name and address of their employer, no Income Withholding Order will be sent out.
 Payers will still be responsible for paying their monthly obligations and will need to send payments directly to MiSDU (Michigan Disbursement Unit) or make cash payments at the FOC until an income withholding order is in effect.
 Clients must identify payments to MiSDU with their case number and payer name.

-FOC accepts "cash" payments only - The FOC may only accept cash payments.
-Staff will forward check payments to the MiSDU by mail, however, confirmation of a payment by check can only be provided by MiSDU.
-Other methods of payment include paying on-line with a credit card (other than Visa) or mailing a check or money order directly to the MiSDU (please include the case number and payer's name on the check).
+FOC accepts cash and credit card payments - The FOC accepts cash payments and now accepts credit card payments (MasterCard, Visa, American Express, Discover, Debit) using GovPay.
+Payments may be made at FOC locations in Grand Haven or Holland or payments may be made on-line at www.GovPayNow.com or by telephone at 1-888-604-7888.
+Please use pay location code 8829 to process your payment through GovPay.
+Staff will forward any check payments received to the MiSDU by mail, however, confirmation of a payment by check can only be provided by MiSDU.
+Other methods of payment include paying on-line at MiSDU with a credit card (other than Visa) or mailing a check or money order directly to the MiSDU (please include the case number and payer's name on the check).

 Payee receiving child support payments - the initial payment will be in the form of a check.
 Enclosed with the check will be information regarding the payee's preference for receipt of future payments (US Bank Debit Reliacard or Direct Deposit).
 If the payee fails to indicate a preference, the State will issue the payee a US Bank Debit Reliacard.
 In very limited circumstances, the payee may request to continue to receive payments by check.

-New forms - SCAO has issued new forms for use effective January 1, 2013.
-Forms include the Uniform Child Support Order, FOC 10/52, dated 3/12, and Uniform Child Support, No Friend of the Court Services, FOC 10a/52a, dated 3/12.
-Attorneys may use the old form for orders entered on or before December 31, 2012.
+New forms - SCAO will issue new forms again in 2015, including a new Uniform Child Support Order and Uniform Child Support, No Friend of the Court Services.
+Attorneys may use the 2013 form for orders entered on or before December 31, 2014.

 Custody Motions - If an attorney is unfamiliar with the custody process in Ottawa County, the attorney may contact the Friend of the Court office for more information and for forms used in filing a pre-judgment or post-judgment motion to change custody.
 Non-attorneys are directed to the Legal Self-Help Center in the Grand Haven Courthouse for forms and instructions regarding the custody process.